Flat Earther's Homemade Rocket Launcher Breaks Down in His Driveway - Slashdot

 It looks like (Score:5, Funny)

-He should really get a paramotor (Score:1)
+He should really get a paramotor (Score:2)

 These flying wings can get to 15,000+ feet and are under $10,000 including training. (highest paraglider of any kind was 24,848 feet)